maxmclarentaylor/NetflixNeverEndingScroll/README.md

 On first glance it may seem like a simple carousel.
 However when you look closer at the Netflix ui, it becomes clear it is a challenging piece of code which resulted in extensive use of various hooks, complex conditional styling and array manipluation, with a custom throttle hook.

-To run the application after installing all of the packages simply run npm run dev.
+To run the application after installing all of the packages simply run npm run dev and navigate to the default path of the port the application is being served to.

 This is the first iteration.
 Styled components will be brought in at a later date.